OutSystems/docs-product/src/develop/ui/patterns/web/content/carousel.md

 # Carousel

+> We've been working on this article.
+Let us know what you think.
+Vote now.

 You can use the Carousel UI Pattern to display multiple items in a horizontal slide.
 This pattern is ideal for creating horizontal slides in smaller screens.
 You can also use this pattern for dynamic content, by placing a List directly inside the placeholder.